 Are they more of a beach and chill or a cabin and chill kind of person?
 Find out with this question.

-175. Do you prefer traveling alone or with a group?
+183. Do you prefer to travel alone or with a group?

 They both have their benefits and drawbacks.
 And almost everyone has a preference.
 Plus, it’s a great starting point to talk about previous trips they’ve taken.

 📖 Suggested read: What to talk about on a first date | Things to talk about

 184. What do you think of tour group packages?

 This one is somewhat similar to the last one but a little more specific.
 If you’ve already covered a lot of tour group ground with the last question, feel free to skip this one.